Background: A THz Plasmonic Waveguide Based on Graphene Coated Bow-tie Nanowire

 TPW-GCBN should be studied by adjusting Fermi energy (FE) which can be changed by the voltage.

-Method: The mode analysis and parameter sweep in Finite Element Method (FEM) were used to simulate
+Methods: The mode analysis and parameter sweep in Finite Element Method (FEM) were used to

 Results: At 5 THz, Aeffof λ2/14812,Lp of ~2 μm and FoM of 25 can be achieved.
 The simulation results